Ten teachers for 13 kids in new Flat Bush school despite record teacher shortage

 A new state school has been staffed with 10 teachers for an opening roll of just 13 children - at a time of a record teacher shortage.

-Te Uho o te Nikau Schoolin the south Auckland suburb of Flat Bush was officially opened yesterday with a teacher student ratio that most principals could only dream of.
+Te Uho o te Nikau School in the south Auckland suburb of Flat Bush was officially opened yesterday with a teacher student ratio that most principals could only dream of.

 While seven more pupils will start on Monday and a further seven in the following week, the school will remain overstaffed for months, if not years.